LNG is Still King, Despite Growth in Renewables (TGP, HMLP, GLOP)

 The obvious relationship for steady profits for LNG exporters is lots of demand in the import nations and plenty of supply in the export nations, which creates a price differential between the two markets.
 The usual futures markets referenced for comparison are the Henry Hub, Dutch TTF Natural Gas and LNG Japan/Korea Marker contracts.

-But of course, having a large spread between the markets is not the only requirement for company profits.
+And of course, having a large spread between the markets is not the only requirement for company profits.
 A company also needs to be well run with management that can secure new contracts before old contracts roll off, buy ships where the investment will be recouped, doesn’t bleed the company with bloated salaries and excessive crew, they properly maintain their ships, and create consistency in cash flows for all stakeholders.

 If they are inefficient allocators of capital, when the tide goes out, the ship runs aground.
 A lot of energy companies burned through billions of dollars of capital over the last ten years because the equity and debt markets were very loose in their standards.
 Investors have become more discerning after losing so much.